Topological modular forms and the absence of all heterotic global anomalies: Introduction

-The classification of such invertible phases was recognized as an important physics question in an influential paper by \cite{Chen:2011pg} where the case when $\mathcal{B}$ was the orientation was considered.
+The classification of such invertible phases was recognized as an important physics question in an influential paper by \cite{Chen:2011pg} where $\mathrm{H}^{d}(BG,U(1))$ was proposed to classify \emph{bosonic symmetry-protected topological phases}, which in the language of this paper are invertible phases defined on oriented manifolds.
 That the classification was given by the Pontryagin dual of bordism groups was conjectured in \cite{Kapustin:2014dxa}.
 It was proved then in \cite{FreedHopkins2021} that the deformation classes of topological invertible phases are classified by the Pontryagin dual of the torsion part of the bordism groups, using the techniques of extended topological quantum field theories.
 It was also conjectured there that the classification of deformation classes of not-necessarily-topological invertible phases is given by the Anderson dual of the bordism groups.
 That topological invertible quantum field theories are classified by the Pontryagin dual of the bordism groups was proved more elementarily in \cite{Yonekura:2018ufj} using non-extended topological quantum field theories in the sense of Atiyah, and the conjecture of \cite{FreedHopkins2021} on the Anderson dual was put on a firmer footing in \cite{Yamashita:2021cao} by constructing a model of the differential Anderson dual of bordism groups by directly formalizing what physicists use to describe invertible phases.
 The anomalies are given by a deformation class of invertible quantum field theories, and therefore are classified by the Anderson dual.
-Lastly it should be mentioned that there is a nice set of lecture notes for mathematicians by Freed on these issues, see \cite{FreedLectures}. } \begin{physfact} The anomaly of a $d$-dimensional unitary quantum field theory defined on spacetimes with stable tangential structure $\mathcal{B}$ is characterized by a $(d+1)$-dimensional invertible quantum field theory, which is in turn classified by \end{physfact} Here $\Omega^{\mathcal{B}}$ is the bordism homology with tangential structure $\mathcal{B}$, represented by the Madsen-Tillmann spectrum $MT\mathcal{B}$, and $I_\bZ\Omega^{\mathcal{B}}$ is its Anderson dual.
+Lastly it should be mentioned that there is a nice set of lecture notes for mathematicians by Freed on these issues, see \cite{FreedLectures}. } In this paper we will only deal with unitary quantum field theories, and therefore the adjective `unitary' would often be dropped.

 For the Anderson duals, we refer to \cite[Appendix B]{HopkinsSinger2005}; here we recall only the absolute basics.
 We denote by $I\bZ$ the Anderson dual to the sphere spectrum.
-For a spectrum $E$, we denote by $I_\bZ E := [E, I\bZ]$ its Anderson dual.
+For a spectrum $E$, we denote by $I_\bZ E := F(E, I\bZ)$ its Anderson dual.
 The crucial property is that we have a natural exact sequence

 for any spectrum $X$.
 With \PhysicsFact~\ref{fact:anomaly} in hand, we can now commence a systematic study of global anomalies of string theories.